 - Manuscripts must be printed on standard paper, double-spaced and one-sided only.
 The length of articles must be less than 25 pages, notes, references, tables and figures included.

-- The manuscript title, authors names and affiliations and city and contact information (mailing address, phone and fax numbers, email address) should be presented on a separate page.
+- The manuscript title, author's names and affiliations, city and contact information (mailing address, phone, fax numbers and email address) should be presented on a separate page.

 - Use italics for:

 - Journal or book titles